 No. 2 and 28 Hesketh Road are considered secondary focal buildings, while 40 Hesketh Road is considered the primally focal building inside Hesketh Road Conservation Area.
-The following map shows the location of the focal buildings.
+The following map (Plan 11) shows the location of the focal buildings within the Conservation Area.